nhscc/learner-resources/README.md

 # Learner Resources

-Documentation, guides, tutorials, and other goodies for NHSCC students and coaches.
+Documentation, guides, tutorials, and other goodies for HSCC students and staff.

-See the README.md documents in each subdirectory for more details.
+See each subdirectory for more details.

+If you'd like to donate examples, tutorials, documentation, typo fixes, etc, feel free to open a pull request!